Phipun district

 Phipun (พิปูน, /th/) is a district (amphoe) in the northern part of Nakhon Si Thammarat province, southern Thailand.

 Geography

 Neighboring districts are (from the northeast clockwise): Nopphitam, Phrom Khiri, Lan Saka, and Chawang of Nakhon Si Thammarat Province; Wiang Sa and Ban Na San of Surat Thani province.

 History

 The minor district (king amphoe) was created on 1 September 1972, when the two tambons Phipun and Kathun were split off from Chawang district.
 It was upgraded to a full district on 8 September 1976.

 Administration

 The district is divided into five sub-districts (tambons), which are further subdivided into 43 villages (mubans).
-Phibun is a township (thesaban tambon) covering parts of tambon Phibun.
-There are a further five tambon administrative organizations (TAO).